rendermaniac/paintfuck/README.md

 It seemed like an interesting exercise to generate images using brainfuck and I couldn't find an example of it done before.

-There are some very impressive examples (far more so than mine!) available online - such as [ASCII mandelbrot fractals](https://copy.sh/brainfuck/?file=https://copy.sh/brainfuck/prog/mandelbrot.b) and [Conway's Game of Life](https://www.linusakesson.net/programming/brainfuck/index.php).
+There are some very impressive examples (far more so than mine!) available online - such as [ASCII mandelbrot fractals](https://copy.sh/brainfuck/?file=https://copy.sh/brainfuck/prog/mandelbrot.b) written by Erik Bosman and [Conway's Game of Life](https://www.linusakesson.net/programming/brainfuck/index.php) written by Linus Akesson.

 # Brainfuck specific Issues